Our vision

 Our name

-In 2020, AIGA rebranded as The Darbon Institute, a blend of the surnames of our founder the late Paul Mason, and generous benefactor the late Robert Darby, who was a medical historian and respected scholar on the subject of circumcision.
+In 2020, AIGA was wound up and The Darbon Institute was founded, a blend of the surnames of our founder the late Paul Mason, and generous benefactor the late Robert Darby, who was a medical historian and respected scholar on the subject of circumcision.

 Our future

-The important work of protecting and promoting everyone's right to bodily integrity and autonomy continues, but we can't do it without your help.
+The important work of preventing circumcision harms and supporting survivors continues, but we can't do it without your help.

 Donate today.

-By working together, we can end the cycle of harm and protect everyone from non-consensual, medically unnecessary genital cutting.
+By working together, we can end the cycle and prevent the harms of non-consensual, medically unnecessary genital cutting.